How to make a mask for pictures in the PowerPoint slide

 II.
 To add a picture to this group of shapes, do the following:

 1. Right-click on the grouped shapes and then choose Format Shape... in the popup menu:

 2. On the Format Shape pane, on the Shape Options tab, in the Fill & Line group:

 - Click on the File... button and then choose the picture you prefer:

 Note: If the group of shapes is rotated and you prefer to see the picture not rotated, just uncheck the Rotate with shape checkbox:

-Note: You can change position of your picture using also different parameters for Offset fields.
+Note: You can change the position of your picture, also using different parameters for Offset fields.

 - In the Line section, select No line:

 Add any other adjustments you would like.